Swiftal13/SignifySignLanguageApp/README.md

 # NEA

 NEA ideas, resources, etc
+requirements

-Machine learning with tensorflow, kaggle for dataset, and huggingface for the model so looking online at school
+**Machine learning with tensorflow, kaggle for dataset, and huggingface for the model** so looking online at school
 - i can make my own model but i need to train it myself.
 - people say models take long to make up to a few weeks, so i would have to make a designated model by january